Complexity of a Projected Newton-CG Method for Optimization with Bounds: Numerical experiment

-\paragraph{Results} Plots of function value against running time are generated in Figure~\ref{fig: NMF}.
-In plots (a)-(c), we see that {\bf PNCG} is almost comparable with {\bf alspgrad} in minimizing the objective function and slightly worse than {\bf pnm}.
-When $m$ and $n$ are larger than the values used here, {\bf PNCG} becomes less competitive.
+\paragraph{Results.} \revn{Table~\ref{tab: comparison with specialized solvers} averages results over ten runs for each choice of $(m,n,r)$.
+We see that {\bf PNCG} is slower in computation time (though within a factor of two of the fastest specialized solver) but locates a slightly more accurate solution, as measured by the Frobenius norm of the projected gradient.
+Note that {\bf alspgrad} and {\bf pnm} are methods designed exclusively to solve NMF; they are not equipped with complexity results.} When $m$ and $n$ are larger than the values used here, the discrepancy of computation time may become larger.
 In fact, the cost of the Hessian-vector product or gradient evaluation or checking step acceptance criterion in {\bf PNCG} is $O(mnr)$; the cost of the gradient evaluation or step acceptance criterion validation in the subproblem of {\bf alspgrad} is either $\sO(mr^2)$ or $\sO(nr^2)$; the cost of gradient evaluation or partial Hessian evaluation or step acceptance criterion validation in {\bf pnm} is either $\sO(mr^2)$ or $\sO(nr^2)$, while the step direction calculation in {\bf pnm} costs either $\sO(\bar m \bar s^3)$ or $\sO(\bar n \bar s^3)$ where $\bar m \le m$, $\bar n \le n$, $\bar s \le r$.
 Therefore, when $m \gg r$, $n \gg r$, the higher costs of these basic operations compromise the performance of PNCG.

-In plot (d), where the algorithms are initialized near the saddle point, {\bf pnm} cannot be applied since the Hessian for the subproblem is singular at the initial point.
-The first-order method {\bf alspgrad} is able to escape from the vicinity of the current saddle point and reduce the objective a little, but it appears to get stuck at another suboptimal point.
+In Figure~\ref{fig: NMF}, where the algorithms are initialized near the saddle point, {\bf pnm} cannot be applied since the Hessian for the subproblem is singular at the initial point.
+The first-order method {\bf alspgrad} is able to escape from the vicinity of the current saddle point and reduce the objective further, but it appears to get stuck at another suboptimal point.
 Meanwhile, {\bf PNCG} appears to exit the saddle point, due to a call to the MEO procedure, Algorithm~\ref{alg:meo}.
-We include plot (d) to verify the theory for {\bf PNCG} in the worst-case scenario of starting at a saddle point.
+We include Figure~\ref{fig: NMF} to verify the theory for {\bf PNCG} in the worst-case scenario of starting at a saddle point.
 Random starts like those used in the other plots are likely to yield convergence of the specialized methods to local minima.